-- 1. Create a YAML file for alerting rules.
+- Create a YAML file for alerting rules.
 In this example, it is called example-app-alertingrule.yaml. - 2.
 Add an alerting rule configuration to the YAML file.
 The following example creates a new alerting rule named example-alert.
 The alerting rule fires an alert when the version metric exposed by the sample service becomes 0:

-apiVersion: monitoring.coreos.com/v1 kind: PrometheusRule metadata: name: example-alert namespace: ns1 spec: groups: name: example rules: - alert: VersionAlert expr: version{job="prometheus-example-app"} == 0 abels: severity: warning annotations: message: This is an example alert.
-4 1 The name of the alerting rule you want to create.
-2 The PromQL query expression that defines the new rule.
-3 The severity assigned to the alert.
-The message associated with the alert.
+apiVersion: monitoring.coreos.com/v1 kind: PrometheusRule metadata: name: example-alert namespace: ns1 spec: groups: - name: example rules: - alert: VersionAlert 1 for: 1m 2 expr: version{job="prometheus-example-app"} == 0 3 labels: severity: warning 4 annotations: message: This is an example alert.
+5

+- The name of the alerting rule you want to create. - The duration for which the condition should be true before an alert is fired. - The PromQL query expression that defines the new rule. - The severity that alerting rule assigns to the alert. - The message associated with the alert.